optionalemon/furniture-ar/readme.txt

 2. To relocate furniture:
 -   Click on the existing furniture in the scene.
 -   Same process as putting furniture.

+3. To delete furniture:
+-   Click on the existing furniture in the scene.
+-   Click the red 'Delete" button appeared on the bottom center of the canvas.

 Downloaded Packages
 1. Furniture unity package provided.